 \section{Attention Meets Geometry}

-A transformer with a self-attention mechanism is introduced by Dosovitski et al. \cite{dosovitskiy2020image} in vision domain.
-It can learn long-range global-contextual representation by dynamically shifting its attention within the image.
+Recent advancements in attention-based deep learning frameworks have revolutionized the computer vision field.
+Network architecture like a Transformer with a self-attention mechanism \cite{dosovitskiy2020image} has become the best-performing network for various vision tasks.
+Its ability to model long-range global-contextual representation by dynamically shifting its attention within the image makes it unique.
 The inputs to the attention module are usually named query (Q), key (K), and value (V).
-Q retrieves information from V based on the attention weights, Eq. \ref{eq:general-attention}, where $\mathcal{A}(.)$ is a function that produces similarity score as attention weight between feature embeddings for aggregation.
+Q retrieves information from V based on the attention weights, $Attention(Q,K,V) = \mathcal{A}(Q, K)V$ where $\mathcal{A}$ is an attention estimating function, where $\mathcal{A}(.)$ is a function that produces similarity scores as attention weights between feature embeddings for aggregation.

-The performance of stereo or MVS depth estimation methods depends on finding dense correspondence between reference images and source images.
-Recently, Sun et al. \cite{sun2021loftr} showed that features extracted using a transformer model with self- and cross-attention can produce significantly improved correspondences as compared to the features extracted using convolutional neural networks.
+The performance of stereo or MVS depth estimation methods depends on finding dense correspondences between reference and source images.
+Recently, Sun et al. \cite{sun2021loftr} showed that features extracted using a transformer model with self- and cross-attention can produce significantly improved correspondences as compared to features extracted using convolutional neural networks.
 These attention mechanisms are designed to pay attention to the contextual information and not to geometry-based information.
 Recently, a few methods have modified these attention mechanisms to consider geometric information while calculating the attention weight \cite{ruhkamp2021attention, naderi2022monocular, zhu2021multi, guo2020normalized}.
 In this section, we discuss such methods and their approach to include geometric information in attention.

 Ruhkamp et al. \cite{ruhkamp2021attention} use geometry to guide spatial-temporal attention to guide self-supervised monocular depth estimation method from videos.
 They propose a spatial-attention layer with 3D spatial awareness by exploiting a coarse predicted initial depth estimate.
 With known intrinsic camera parameter K and pair of coordinates ($C_i, C_j$) along with their depth estimates $(d_i, d_j)$, they back-project the depth values into 3D space using Eq. \ref{eq:back-project}.
-The 3D space-aware spatial attention is then calculated as per Eq. \ref{eq:spatial-atten-1}, where $P_i, P_j$ are treated as K and Q, respectively.
-They use Eq. \ref{eq:temporal-atten-1} to estimate the temporal attention for aggregation.
-The unique formulation of the spatial-temporal attention model can explicitly correlate geometrically meaningful and spatially coherent features for dense correspondence \cite{ruhkamp2021attention}.
+The 3D space-aware spatial attention is then calculated as,